ankitaV08/FSND-captone-agency-project/README.md

         flask run

 Database setup
     With Postgres running, create a postgres_deployment_capstone_ankita database.
     Populate the database using the agency.psql file provided.
 In terminal run: psql postgres_deployment_capstone_ankita < agency.psql

+Run the Server
+    From within the ./src directory first ensure you are working using your created virtual environment.

+    To run the server, execute:

+        chmod +x setup.sh
+        source setup.sh

 Running the API
     API endpoints can be accessed via https://render-deployment-capstone-ankita.onrender.com